A wise move? Listing in London could open the floodgates for fintech | ExBulletin

 A wise move?
 Listing in London could open the floodgates for fintech

-LONDON, July 8 (Reuters) – Wise’s record direct listing has been a relief for other tech companies looking to go public in the coming months, with bankers handling those deals and post-Brexit in London.
+LONDON (Reuters) – Wises’s record direct listing has been a relief for other tech companies looking to go public in the coming months, with bankers handling those deals and post-Brexit in London.

-A souring of sentiment over IPOs of tech companies in the UK capital had manifested itself in the disastrous post-IPO trades of Deliveroo (ROO.L) and Alphawave (AWE.L).
+A souring of sentiment over IPOs of tech companies in the UK capital had been apparent in the disastrous post-IPO trade of Deliveroo and Alphawave.

-But Wise’s £ 7.9bn ($ 10.9bn) valuation and subsequent market performance in London’s very first direct listing appear to want to allay concerns that it is not as receptive to technology companies than other places such as New York or Amsterdam.
+But Wises’ valuation of £ 7.9bn ($ 10.9bn) and subsequent market performance in London’s very first direct listing should allay concerns it is not as receptive to business. technological than other places such as New York or Amsterdam.

 Wijayarathna, whose bank has funded numerous London-listed companies, told Reuters there are 10 to 12 tech companies, including several fintechs, planning to list on the London Stock Exchange within the next year.